 For the past 4 years, my husband and I have been living on one income.
 Though it started from necessity, it has become our preferred way of budgeting as a couple.

 By living off of one income, you have another whole paycheck left over to do amazing things with.
 You can create a large savings account, pay off debt, travel, and more.
 Budgeting for one income also allows for the other spouse to go back to school, meet family obligations, or become a stay at home parent.

 Like I mentioned before, living on one income wasn’t exactly a choice at first.
 As a new military wife, I left my job with the county and moved all the way from the east coast to the west coast.
 Moving almost 3,000 miles away gave me a little anxiety, everything was so different!
 Of course, I wanted to take some time to get used to the area before I started working.
-Here’s what we did:
+Here’s what we did to survive that time:

-Write down your monthly expenses so you can figure out where you are able to cut it down to one income.
+Write down your monthly expenses so you can figure out where you are able to reduce your spending.
 You’ll have to communicate with your spouse to figure out which items are necessary.
 While you should focus on the major costs like housing, don’t forget about the other smaller costs that add up.
 Look at my other post on how to lower your monthly expenses.

-Here’s a real example of my budget on $2,500 per month!
+Here’s a real example of my one income family budget of $2,500 per month!